 Liberté, Bentley Building, 50 Brunswick Street, L2 0PL

-Currently under renovation, the restaurant that once housed the Lang Pen Company offers a beautiful outdoor space away from the hustle and bustle of Hope Street.
-The Pen Factory made a comeback on May 19, and you can book for both indoor and outdoor dining.
+The restaurant that once housed the Lang Pen Company offers a beautiful outdoor space away from the hustle and bustle of Hope Street.
+You can book for both indoor and outdoor dining at The Pen Factory.
 The restaurant serves up seasonal small plates that perfect no matter how hungry you are, but if you’re anything like us, we’re always hungry.

 The Pen Factory, 13 Hope Street, L1 9BQ